Branding Advice / How to Infuse Your Personality into Your Brand as a Solopreneur

 Your visual identity, which includes (at the very least) your logo, color palette, and fonts, all must work together to create a cohesive personality.
 There’s a lot that goes into creating a strong brand identity.
 Hiring a professional designer is one way to go about it, but certainly not the only option.

-If you’re doing your own branding for now, my free Mini Branding Guide is a great way to get started.
+If you’re doing your own branding for now, my free Simple Branding Checklist is a great way to get started.
 Grab a copy here, go through each section and take action.

 Your Headshot